kparc/kcc/README.md

 ### gladly beyound

-We have covered a lot of ground, and it is a good time to look back.
+We have covered a lot of ground, and it is a good time to put things into perspective.
 Below is a complete map of k operators, and those marked with bullets you have already seen and used at least once:

 ```
    x+y         +x